HarsheenRajpal/personal-site/src/data/about.md

 - I have a list of a hundred ideas, like an alarm clock for your night, locking your phone / netflix to make sure I sleep on time (As you can see , they aren't always the best).
 - I almost always have coffee with me.
 - I can't locate every country on a map.
-- I actively mine for Pi.(http://skepticalinvestments.biz/) with terrible returns.
+- I actively mine for Pi with terrible returns.
 - I am a terrible driver.

 # I dream of